Khifayath007/Basic-HTML-Website/README.md

 4. **Contact**:
     - A page with a basic contact form structure (no functionality needed).

-## Example Mockup
-You can use the following mockup example to help structure your website.
-Remember, the focus is on structure, not styling:
-- Header
-- Navigation bar (links to all pages)
-- Main content section
-- Footer

 ## How to Get Started
 1. Clone or download the repository.
 2. Create a folder for the website and structure the files for each of the pages (e.g., `index.html`, `projects.html`, `articles.html`, `contact.html`).